ehammes/gallery-of-horns/README.md

 ## Time Estimates

+### Lab-03

+- Number and name of feature: Lab Class 02 - Passing functions as props
+- Estimate of time needed to complete: 2 hours
+- Start time: 4:30pm
+- Finish time: 6:00pm
+- Actual time needed to complete: Need to spend additional time on creating the SelectedBeast component, currently using existing components

 ### Lab-02

 - Number and name of feature: Lab Class 02 - React State and Props, JSON file